danintel/sawtooth-faq/transaction-processing.rst

 --------------------------------------------------
 Using timestamps in a distributed network is troublesome--mostly due to complex clock synchronization issues among peers.
 You could add a timestamp in your transaction family's transaction payload.
 If you want timestamps with blocks, refer to the BlockInfo Transaction Family.
 See: https://sawtooth.hyperledger.org/docs/core/releases/latest/transaction_family_specifications/blockinfo_transaction_family.html

+Sawtooth stores a timestamp in the block if the network is setup to inject BlockInfo transactions using the BlockInfo Transaction Family (which is used for EVM compatibility).

 Does Sawtooth allow multiple digital signatures on a single transaction?
 -------------------------
 In Sawtooth the "batch" is the atomic unit of change.
 This is a collection of one or more individually signed transactions.
 You could have multiple transactions, each signed by a different party, combined in one batch.
 This would have a similar effect to what you are talking about I think.